radiantone/pyfi/docs/overview/index.rst

 High Level Architecture
 -----------------------
 PYFI's high level architecture can be seen in the diagram below.
 Central to the architecture is the **PYFI Model Database** which stores the relational meta-model for the PYFI compute network.
 This database provides the *single source of truth* for the runtime operation of the distributed architecture.
 Equally as important is the **reliable message broker** which is the heart of PYFI's execution model.
 Workflows execute functions just like any other python code, but those functions trigger persistent requests for PYFI to execute a remote task when the compute resources are available.
-The message broker handles  all the runtime orchestration with compute notes to carry out tasks.
+The message broker handles  all the runtime orchestration with compute nodes to carry out tasks.

 .. figure:: images/architecture2.png
    :align: center